Conestabile Della Staffa - Monaco Bianco 2021

 A deliciously funky skin contact from Umbria.

 Intense aromatics of wildflowers, white fruit, citrus, and stone fruit, along with some spice.
 Light and dry on the palate, elegantly balanced between acidity and texture.
-Lemony stone fruit and mineral notes, finishing with a touch of spice.
+Notes of textural apricot and nectarine, zesty citrus, dried Italian herbs, a delicious salinity, finishing with a touch of spice and refreshing minerality.

 NERD NOTES

-Aged in small 54 liter glass demijohn.
+Pressed, then aged in concrete.
 No filtering or fining.

 ABOUT CONESTABILE DELLA STAFFA